the magical realism of james j. robinson's photography

 Instagram gives me a great safety net when producing work because I know I’ll always have a platform to show what I’m working on even if it gets turned down by publications or galleries.
 When making an image however, I try my hardest to never think about what the response from an audience will be.

 Do you think iPhone photography has devalued or enhanced the photography industry?

 iPhones are encouraging people to take photos more than ever and I think that only enhances the industry.
 It’s so crazy to see a medium change so instantly in front of your eyes.
-Everything from aspect ratio, to composition and colours that traditional photography dictated has been flipped on its axis.
+Everything from aspect ratio, to composition and colors that traditional photography dictated has been flipped on its axis.
 With smartphone videos and photos, entirely new techniques are being formed -- the zooming into a subject that people do in their stories, different angles of selfies, the invention of a caption etc. are all only adding to the creative lexicon of the medium rather than detracting.
 It’s exciting to see so many people using their creativity every day without noticing it.
-People complain it’s going to drive professional photographers out of a job, but in my experience the more people get desensitised to iPhone photography the more a professional photo stands out in their presence.
+People complain it’s going to drive professional photographers out of a job, but in my experience the more people get desensitized to iPhone photography the more a professional photo stands out in their presence.

 Photography James J. Robinson